lancelote/banneret/README.rst

-    bnrt archive              # to zip current folder and send it to desktop bnrt archive -p hello     # to zip project named "hello" in PycharmProjects bnrt archive -t /opt      # to zip current folder and send in to /opt
+    bnrt archive              # to zip current folder and send it to desktop bnrt archive -p hello     # to zip project named "hello" in PycharmProjects bnrt archive -t /opt      # to zip current folder and send it to /opt

     bnrt -v <command>         # verbose output for debugging